psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 >
 > All the houses that we've been at, we're had both meat and drink,
 > So now we're dry with travelling, we hope you'll on us think;
-> We hope you'll on nu think with your applea and strong beer,
+> We hope you'll on us think with your apples and strong beer,
 > For we'll oome no more a-souling until another year.
 >
 > God bless the master of this house, and the mistress also.
 > And all the little children that round thee table go;
-> Likewise yonr men and maidens, your cattle and your store.
+> Likewise your men and maidens, your cattle and your store.
 > And all that lives within your gates we wish you ten times more;
 > We wish you ten times more with your apples and strong beer,
 > And we'll come no more a-souling until another year."